ReLog: Execution-Aware Logging with Runtime Feedback for LLM-Oriented Debugging: Methodology

 \textbf{Stage 4: Iterative Logging Statement Refinement.} When the critic identifies observability gaps, \tool enters the iterative refinement stage.
 A logging refiner module acts as an actor that updates the current logging statements based on the structured feedback produced in Stage~3.

 Instead of regenerating logging statements from scratch, the refiner performs targeted modifications to address the identified deficiencies.
 Because the framework maintains the generated logging statements as a discrete list independent of the source code, the language model can directly manipulate this list.
-Guided by the diagnostic feedback, the refiner can seamlessly add, remove, or modify individual statements within the existing list without altering the original program logic.
-Such modifications may include adding missing variable states, adjusting logging position to better capture dynamic control flow, or removing redundant information that introduces noise.
+Guided by the diagnostic feedback, the refiner emits one of four logging-only actions: \textsc{Add} new statements, \textsc{Modify} the variables or message content of existing statements, \textsc{Remove} redundant statements, or \textsc{Relocate} statements to more informative execution points.
+These actions may add missing variable states, adjust logging position to better capture dynamic control flow, or remove redundant information that introduces noise.
+The refiner is explicitly constrained not to change the original program logic; the updated list is reinserted into the pristine original code before the next compilation and execution.
 This design allows \tool to preserve useful existing instrumentation while incrementally improving the parts that limit downstream log utility.

 Once the logging statements are updated, the revised code is fed back into Stage~2 for compilation repair and execution, and the resulting runtime logs are reevaluated in Stage~3.
 The loop continues until the logs are judged sufficient for downstream tasks or a predefined maximum number of iterations is reached (five in our experiments).
 In this way, \tool progressively improves the diagnostic quality of the generated logging statements through a closed-loop refinement process.